rechhabra/carv-st-mae/README.md

 3. See the `code/imported_repos/README.md` file for more information on downloading the dependent, imported repositories.

+## Demo

+See the `carv_st_mae_demo.ipynb` located in this folder to see how the figures are made and how the algorithm works.

 <br><br><br><br>**Citation**:<br>
 Chhabra, R., & Yang, M. D. (2023).
 Algorithmic Video Reduction by Estimating Chunk Significance Using Spatial-Temporal Masked Auto Encoders. _GitHub_, 1-1. github.com/rechhabra/carv-st-mae